truthcoin/www.truthcoin.info/_posts/2019-06-21-consent-of-the-governed.md

 #### i.
 Information Diffusion

 Well, when many different people comply with a defined plan, it must be because two conditions were met: [1] they all knew what to do, and [2] each person felt motivated to do their part.
 In other words, a specific type of knowledge diffused through the group -- a "group computation".
-Everyone obtained enough of the plan to understand both [1] their role in it and [2] that it was in their best interest to follow the plan[^n].
+Everyone obtained enough of the plan to understand both [1] their role in it and [2] that it was in their best interest to follow the plan[^3].

-[^n]: Obviously, the plan is often rejected -- even under [extreme conditions of duress](https://www.amazon.com/Runaway-Slaves-John-Hope-Franklin/dp/0195084519).
+[^3]: Obviously, the plan is often rejected -- even under [extreme conditions of duress](https://www.amazon.com/Runaway-Slaves-John-Hope-Franklin/dp/0195084519).

 There are many ways of accomplishing this knowledge-diffusion task, just as there are many ways of constructing a bridge between two points of land.
 For example: one way is "deliberation-and-consent" -- for everyone to share all of the information they have, and discuss until everyone agrees.
 A second way is "threaten-and-submission"; a third is "majority-vote-and-resignation".